 Beginners Guide to African Teas: from Zero to Pro!

 Africa has gifted us with many blessings.
-From glimmering worthy diamonds to oils, iron, and minerals, hundreds of natural assets make Africa a worthy continent.
+From glimmering, worthy diamonds to oils, iron, and minerals, hundreds of natural assets make Africa a worthy continent.
 Above these opulent resources lies its rich culture and people, which makes it even worthier to explore.

 Yet this story is not about its Oils or Diamonds.
 This is about something very unique, natural, and flavorsome.